LAST UPDATED ON July 5, 2023

 Freshdesk

 When you’re just starting out and you aren’t totally sure what your needs are, a free tool can sound very enticing.
-Switching tools down the road can be very resource intensive, but if you don’t think a customer support solution will be a true need in the relatively near future (6-12 months), then a free option might be just fine.
+Switching tools down the road can be very resource-intensive, but if you don’t think a customer support solution will be a true need in the relatively near future (6-12 months), then a free option might be just fine.

-With their free plan you’re able to respond to email and social requests from a shared inbox.
+With their free plan, you’re able to respond to email and social requests from a shared inbox.
 You can create business rules to automatically sort incoming requests and even get some deeper insights like average response time through the included ticket trend report.

 Pros:

-- Free plan available
+• Free plan available

-- Included call minutes (on some paid plans)
+• Included call minutes (on some paid plans)

-- Advanced support features like AI available
+• Advanced AI-powered support features available

 Cons:

-- Limited scalability (on free plan)
+• Limited scalability (on free plan)

 Pricing:

-Free plan available.
+• Free plan available

 Zendesk

-Just as smaller businesses have unique needs, so do larger ones.
+Just as startups and smaller businesses have unique needs, so do larger ones.
 Being able to get more granular with reports or setting up things like SLAs are just a couple of things that may get more important as a team grows.

 Some tools are better at meeting those needs than others.
-One of the best known in the space is Zendesk.
+One of the best-known in the space is Zendesk.
 With Zendesk you get access to all the standard features you expect like a shared inbox, live chat, and a knowledge base builder.

 Zendesk also offers more advanced enterprise features like custom team roles and permissions, the ability to build out multiple help centers, and even the capacity to create custom agent workspaces to streamline work.
 However, those features are only offered on one of their highest-cost plans.
-So, if you don’t have a large budget, it could be out of reach.
+So if you don’t have a large budget, it could be out of reach.

 Pros:

-- Access to advanced support tools (on certain plans)
+• Access to advanced support tools (on certain plans)

-- Customizable agent workspaces
+• Customizable agent workspaces

 Cons:

-- Expensive
+• Expensive

 Pricing: